marlam/qvr/qvr-vncviewer/README.md

 # qvr-vncviewer - VNC Viewer for QVR

-qvr-vncviewer is a VNC viewer on top of [QVR](https://gitlab.marlam.de/marlam/qvr).
+qvr-vncviewer is a VNC viewer for QVR.
 You can use it to view VNC screens across multiple displays, graphics cards, or hosts, or inside virtual reality devices such as the Oculus Rift.

 qvr-vncviewer places the VNC screen inside the virtual world.
 The screen geometry can currently be a wall (rectangle) or part of a cylinder, specified with the following options:

 * `--wall blx,bly,blz,brx,bry,brz,tlx,tly,tlz`:
   Draw a rectangular VNC screen, given by the bottom left, bottom right, and top left corners of a rectangular wall.